gardener/documentation/hugo/content/050-tutorials/content/howto/missing-registry-permission/_index.md

 If the exact image tag fails, then I will test without an explicit image tag - ```docker pull tutum/curl``` - which will attempt to pull the latest tag.
-If this succeeds, then that means the original tag specified doesn't exist.
-Go to the Docker registry and check which tags for this image are available.
+If this succeeds, then that means the originally specified tag doesn't exist.
+Go to the Docker registry and check which tags are available for this image.

 If ```docker pull tutum/curl``` (without an exact tag) fails, then we have a bigger problem - that image does not exist at all in our image registry.
 By default, Kubernetes uses the Dockerhub registry.
-If you're using [Artifactory in the DMZ](https://docker.repositories.sap.ondemand.com/webapp/), you'll need to specify the registry URL in the image string.
+If you're using [Artifactory](https://docker.repositories.sap.ondemand.com/webapp/), you'll need to specify the registry URL in the image string.
 Read [Artifactory How To]({{ site.baseurl }}/doc/2017/01/16/howto-artifactory.html) for more details.